Vittek444/english-for-designers/self-presentation/index.md

 [english-for-designers](../README.md)

 # Self-presentation
 I have created a short presentation of my design works.
 In the presentation, I introduce myself and highlight three outstanding projects that I am most proud of.
-The focus is on clarity, legibility, and a confident visual presentation, serving as a warm-up for a larger project ahead.

 ![Opening slide to my self-presentation.](Frame 1.jpg)
 *This opening slide sets the tone for the presentation.
 I briefly introduce myself and explain the course, date, and goal before moving on to the projects.*

 ![Slide teasing about that Im gonna be talking about 3 of my projects.](Frame 2.jpg)